Megaputer/python-scraper-examples/README.md

 ## Usage

 - Add `Internet Source` node to workspace
-- Choose one of scrapers registered earlier in `Scraper` drop down menu
+- Choose one of scrapers registered earlier in the drop-down `Scraper` menu
 - Set parameters if selected scraper supports them
 - Execute node